tanishq719/ONITask/README.md

 <br>

 # Regarding Database Connection
-Data base used is Postgres
+Database used is Postgres.<br>
-in db.js in password field database password need to be put in.
+In db.js, password for database need to be put in.